Is there a difference between Kylie Jenner wearing cornrows and white women wearing braids? Let’s discuss cultural appropriation.

 Some of the world’s biggest brands and most-followed influencers have released makeup products which only cater to people with relatively pale skin, suggesting a huge racial distinction and adding to the never-ending cycle of cultural appropriation.

-These cases have rivalled claims that certain brands are the definition of “white capitalism serving white supremacy” and “deliberately set out to offend black people,” despite their widespread audience and former popularity.
+These cases have rivalled claims that certain brands are the definition of “white capitalism serving white supremacy”, despite their widespread audience and former popularity.

 A beautiful disaster